Your Cart

 Social time is also a life extender, so kill two birds with one stone by playing a sport or doing an activity with a friend or two.
 Maybe it’s pickleball, yoga class or a bike ride.

-3. Work on Your Muscles
+3. Work on your muscles

 It’s also important to choose some exercise that will build your muscles as you age.
 In a 2019 investigation of data from NIA’s Baltimore Longitudinal Study of Aging, researchers found that moderate to vigorous physical activity is strongly associated with muscle function, regardless of age.
 This suggests that exercise may be able to alleviate normal age-related decline in muscle function.